 If your child has been charged with a crime or is the subject of a criminal investigation, you must act immediately.
 A criminal defense lawyer with experience in juvenile law can help you understand your child’s legal options, represent your child at every court appearance and work to minimize the immediate and long-term impact on your child.

 No matter what your child has been charged with, an attorney who is knowledgeable in juvenile law can help reduce the odds of your child facing the most severe forms of punishment.

 Juvenile criminal law works differently than the law in the adult court system in many important ways, so it makes sense to have the appropriate legal representation.
 Don’t leave your child helpless and unprotected when he or she is charged with a crime — consult with an experienced juvenile law attorney.

-Juvenile Custody Matters – Nonmarried Parents
+Juvenile Custody Matters – Between Nonmarried Parents

 Juvenile Custody Matters can take two forms in juvenile court.
-The first is custody minor child between unmarried parents.
+The first is custody of a minor child between unmarried parents.
 These cases are generally assigned to a specific judge.
 The court standard in deciding these cases are in the best interest of the child.
 The Court is considering the factors as in divorce proceeding which includes:

 - The historical care of the child while the parties were together and after their separation